IIITS-EM-Virtual-Lab/Fields-And-Waves-Visualization-Lab/README.md

 - **Improve UI/UX:**

-  - Use Figma for prototypes and Tailwind CSS for design
+  - Use Figma or Canva for prototypes and Tailwind CSS for design

----

-## License

-MIT License

 ---